The Complete Homeowner’s Guide to Buying a Hot Tub

 - What does the warranty cover and for how long?

-- Does the tub include a cover, lifter and step?
+- Does the tub include a cover , cover lifter and steps ?

 - What type of financing is offered?
 What is interest rate?